 We start off this entry with a picture of our cab in a jam.
 Throughout our stay here, there were occasions travelling on the road when we will encounter what Bangkok is also well known for – traffic jams.
-But it wasn’t as painful as we expected.
+It wasn’t as painful as we expected.
 I guess, it depends on when and where you’re getting to.
-If you’re going to somewhere in a hurry then it’ll be a better choice to take the train and avoid the roads.
-Also try to avoid peak hours (lunch time and office hours).
-As for us, we took the cabs during times we needed rest and some shut eyes (after tours and long walks).
+If you’re in a hurry ,then it’s better to take the metro and avoid the roads.
+Also try to avoid peak hours – lunch time and office rush hours.
+As for us, we took the cabs during times we needed rest and some shut eyes such as after tours.

 After a day’s tour of Kanchanaburi, we decided to check out Khaosan Road’s night life.
 So we took this chance to travel there by Tuk-Tuk…

 Khaosan Road was much more vibrant at night!
-Loads of cute backpacking angmohs, food vendors, bars were playing loud music, shops were still open and many cheap thai massage parlours!
+Loads of cute backpacking angmohs, food vendors, bars were playing loud music, shops were still open and many cheap Thai massage parlours!
 We couldn’t resist and coaxed Nas to join.
-A menu was provided to us to choose the kind of massage we prefered.
+A menu was provided to us to choose the kind of massage we preferred.
 I chose to get a foot massage.
-My feet could use some pampering after all the tours.
+My feet could use some pampering after a long tour.

 The massage felt really good.
 We didn’t hang out as late as expected as we were all exhausted from the day’s events.
 So we headed back to our hotel after packing back some food from a vendor rumoured to have really tasty Pad Thai.

 The next day, we planned to shop.
 First stop, Platinum, a Fashion Mall divided into 7 stories.
 Basement to level 5 are shopping zones.
 Level 6 is a food court and level 7 is for parking.

 The mall is well known for wholesale.
 Hence it would be much worth it to purchase items in bulk than to buy them individually to get better prices.
 Also, if you have no intention to buy, it would be impolite to touch their items.